 Exploring this connection isn’t easy.
 Remington has never had sex, been in a relationship, or been a Dom.
 Sebastian is exploring being with men for the first time, learning his own way around kink, and still figuring out his life.
 Both men can’t help but worry that they are ultimately not going to be enough for one another.
 But if Remington and Sebastian can get out of their heads and follow their hearts, they just might find they are perfect together.

-A Cold Hard Truth is the second book in Kate Hawthorne’s Real Good Lie series.
+A Cold Hard Truth is the second book in Kate Hawthorne’s Two Truths and a Lie series.
 This story follows A Real Good Lie, Jace and Callahan’s book, and the men are Remington and Sebastian’s best friends respectively.
 So while this story mostly stands alone from a plot perspective, the couples are major side characters in each other’s books and some story elements carry over between the books.

 This turned out to be one of my favorite Kate Hawthorne books, in part because I totally loved how she developed these characters.
 The set up here is my total catnip, as I love stories that feature “first experiences” of all sorts.
 In this case, we have a virgin hero, a bisexual experiencing sex with a man for the first time, and two people who are new to a Dom/sub type dynamic trying to figure it out together.
 Sebastian and Remington are just so freaking adorable and delicious together, both wanting each other and this dynamic, but not quite sure how to get from here to there.
 The men are honest about what they want, however, which helps them get themselves at least moving in the right direction.
 But it takes them a bit to get sorted and I loved every slightly awkward minute of it.